Economy of Mexico: North American Trade Agreement and the USMCA Agreement

 Outgoing Mexican President Enrique Peña Nieto, U.S. President Donald Trump, and Canadian Prime Minister Justin Trudeau sign the agreement during the G20 summit in Buenos Aires, Argentina, on November 30, 2018.

 The overall benefits of NAFTA have been quantified by several economists, whose findings have been reported in several publications like the World Bank's Lessons from NAFTA for Latin America and the Caribbean, NAFTA's Impact on North America, and NAFTA revisited by the Institute for International Economics.
 They assess that NAFTA has been positive for Mexico, whose poverty rates have fallen, and real income salaries have risen even after accounting for the 1994–1995 economic crisis.
 Nonetheless, they also state that it has not been enough, or fast enough, to produce an economic convergence nor to reduce the poverty rates substantially or to promote higher rates of growth.
 Beside this the textile industry gain hype with this agreement and the textile industry in Mexico gained open access to the American market, promoting exports to the United States.
 The value of Mexican cotton and apparel exports to the U.S. grew from $3 billion in 1995 to $8.4 billion in 2002, a record high of $9.4 billion in 2000.
 At the same time, the share of Mexico's cotton textile market the U.S. has increased from 8 percent in 1995 to 13 percent in 2002.
-Some have suggested that in order to fully benefit from the agreement Mexico should invest in education and promote innovation as well as in infrastructure and agriculture.
+Some have suggested that in order to fully benefit from the agreement, Mexico should invest in education and promote innovation, as well as in infrastructure and agriculture.

-Contrary to popular belief, the maquiladora program existed far before NAFTA, dating to 1965.
-A maquiladora manufacturer operates by importing raw materials into Mexico either tariff free (NAFTA) or at a reduced rate on a temporary basis (18 months) and then using Mexico's relatively less expensive labor costs to produce finished goods for export.
-Prior to NAFTA maquiladora companies importing raw materials from anywhere in the world were given preferential tariff rates by the Mexican government so long as the finished good was for export.
-The US, prior to NAFTA, allowed Maquiladora manufactured goods to be imported into the US with the tariff rate only being applied to the value of non US raw materials used to produce the good, thus reducing the tariff relative to other countries.
-NAFTA has eliminated all tariffs on goods between the two countries, but for the maquiladora industry significantly increased the tariff rates for goods sourced outside of NAFTA.
+Contrary to popular belief, the maquiladora program dates back to 1965, far before NAFTA.
+A maquiladora manufacturer operates by importing raw materials into Mexico, either tariff-free (NAFTA) or at a reduced rate on a temporary basis (18 months), and then using Mexico's relatively lower labor costs to produce finished goods for export.
+Prior to NAFTA, maquiladora companies importing raw materials from anywhere in the world were given preferential tariff rates by the Mexican government so long as the finished goods were for export.
+The US, prior to NAFTA, allowed Maquiladora-manufactured goods to be imported into the US, with the tariff applied only to the value of non-US raw materials used to produce the goods, thus reducing the tariff relative to other countries.
+NAFTA has eliminated all tariffs on goods between the two countries, but for the maquiladora industry, significantly increased tariff rates on goods sourced outside NAFTA.

-Given the overall size of trade between Mexico and the United States, there are remarkably few trade disputes, involving relatively small dollar amounts.
+Given the overall size of trade between Mexico and the United States, there are remarkably few trade disputes involving relatively small dollar amounts.
 These disputes are generally settled in WTO or NAFTA panels or through negotiations between the two countries.
-The most significant areas of friction involve trucking, sugar, high-fructose corn syrup, and a number of other agricultural products.
+The most significant areas of friction involve trucking, sugar, high-fructose corn syrup, and other agricultural products.